Guidance

 What are sanctions?

-Sanctions are restrictive measures imposed by the government to achieve a specific foreign policy or national security objective.
+Sanctions are restrictive measures imposed by HM Government to achieve a specific foreign policy or national security objective.
+HM Government has released its strategy for utilising sanctions to tackle global threats, advance international norms, and safeguard the UK's interests.

 A breach of UK sanctions is a criminal offence and is punishable by a fine and/or imprisonment.